MarkMinia/Project3/README.md

 #### [Kaggle Link](https://www.kaggle.com/datasets/hernan4444/anime-recommendation-database-2020)

 ##### Anime shows and movies are an interest of mine and it is what lead me to choosing this dataset.
 The purpose of this project is to further explore SQL queries and Excel tools by creating my own database.
-##### The dataset downloaded from Kaggle contained over 17,562 rows, 35 columns, and it was rated a 10 on usability.
+##### The dataset downloaded from Kaggle contains 17,562 rows, 35 columns, and it was rated a 10 on usability.
 When going through the CSV, I performed the following actions in Excel:
 - ##### Remove duplicates
 - ##### Adjust id column series to be in order
 - ##### Replace 'Unknown' and blank cells with 'NULL' for text columns